-Do not remove the radiator cap, radiator hoses or other cooling system components when the engine is hot.
-Allow the engine and cooling system to cool down.
-In case of scalding, rinse immediately with lukewarm water.
+- Do not open the radiator, the radiator hoses or other cooling system components if the engine or the cooling system are at operating temperature. - Allow the cooling system and the engine to cool down before you open the radiator, the radiator hoses or other components of the cooling system. - In the event of scalding, rinse the area affected immediately with lukewarm water.

-Danger of poisoning Coolant is poisonous and a health hazard.
+Danger of poisoning Coolant is toxic and a health hazard.